 - 3.3.
-According to Reuters news agency, after a third meeting on the refugee crisis held on 18 March, Turkey and European Union reconfirmed their commitment to the implementation of their joint action plan. - 3.4.
-On 1 April 2016, the UN Refugee Agency called on all parties to the recent agreement between the European Union and Turkey on refugees and migrants to ensure all "safeguards" are in place before any returns from Greece to Turkey begin. - 3.5.
-According to ECHO Factsheet as at April 2016, the total funding provided by the EU to Turkey in response to the Syria Crisis since the beginning of the crisis, including humanitarian aid as well as longer-term assistance, amounts to over 445 million euros.
-Of this amount, 161 million euros is humanitarian funding.
-The EU has launched the Refugee Facility for Turkey to deliver efficient and complementary support to Syrian and other refugees and host communities in close cooperation with Turkish authorities.
-The Facility provides a joint coordination mechanism for actions financed by the EU budget and national contributions made by the Member States, designed to ensure that the needs of refugees and host communities are addressed in a comprehensive and coordinated manner.
-The resources of the Facility will come from the EU budget and from EU Member States over 2016 and 2017, making a total so far of 3 billion euros over two years. - 3.6.
+On 1 April 2016, the UN Refugee Agency called on all parties to the recent agreement between the European Union and Turkey on refugees and migrants to ensure all "safeguards" are in place before any returns from Greece to Turkey begin. - 3.4.
+On 18 March 2016, after a third meeting on the refugee crisis held, Turkey and European Union reconfirmed their commitment to the implementation of their joint action plan. - 3.5.
 According to European Commission's press release as at 26 May 2016, the European Commission is delivering on its commitment to accelerate the implementation of the Facility for Refugees in Turkey by announcing a further 47 million euros in new projects, bringing the total amount contracted under the Facility to address the immediate needs of refugees and host communities in Turkey so far to almost 240 million euros.
 20 million euros have been committed under the Instrument contributing to Stability and Peace (IcSP) to enhance the capacity of the Turkish Coast Guard to carry out search and rescue operations.
 An additional 27 million euros will fund educational infrastructure, skills training and social support for Syrian refugees under the EU Regional Trust Fund in Response to the Syrian Crisis.
-This new commitment is part of the accelerated implementation of the Facility for Refugees in Turkey which was agreed under the EU-Turkey Statement of 18 March. - 3.7.
+This new commitment is part of the accelerated implementation of the Facility for Refugees in Turkey which was agreed under the EU-Turkey Statement of 18 March. - 3.6.
+According to ECHO Factsheet as at July 2016, the European Commission and its members states are funding the "Facility for Refugees in Turkey" which provides €3 billion for humanitarian and development projects in 2016 and 2017.
+End of July, the European Commission has launched another series of humanitarian aid projects in Turkey, worth €79million, bringing the total humanitarian assistance in Turkey delivered under the Facility for Refugees in Turkey for 2016 to €169 million. - 3.7.
 Social Protection.
-According to ECHO Factsheet as at April 2016, the European Commission and its Members States are funding the "Refugee Facility for Turkey" which will provide 3 billion euros for humanitarian and development projects in 2016 and 2017.
-In March and April 2016 a first package of 90 million euros under the Facility had been contracted for humanitarian aid. - 3.8.
+According to ECHO Factsheet as at July 2016, End of July, the European Commission has launched another series of humanitarian aid projects in Turkey, worth €79million, bringing the total humanitarian assistance in Turkey delivered under the Facility for Refugees in Turkey for 2016 to €169 million.
+The European Commission has launched another series of humanitarian aid projects in Turkey, worth €79million, bringing the total humanitarian assistance in Turkey delivered under the Facility for Refugees in Turkey for 2016 to €169 million.
+The Commission is currently working on the design and roll out of the Emergency Social Safety Net (ESSN), a single card social assistance scheme that will allow to cover the most pressing needs in terms of food, non-food items, shelter, water and sanitation of the most vulnerable refugees in a dignified, efficient and cost-effective manner. - 3.8.
 Health.
 According to ECHO Factsheet as at January 2016, a priority sector for the Commission's humanitarian funds is the health sector, especially physical rehabilitation/post-operative care for war wounded, and primary health care services in acutely under-served areas, including since 2015 the western coast of Turkey.
 In partnership with the World Health Organization, the Commission is supporting the training and integration of qualified Arabic-speaking Syrian doctors into the Turkish Healthcare system.
 Over 10% of ECHO funding to date has contributed to this sector.